MWBOO Frequently Asked Questions

 - I have a virtual address within the market area but not an actual building or location.
 Is this acceptable?

-Unfortunately, this is not acceptable.
+Arrangements such as this will be subjected to intense scrutiny.
 All businesses must have a fully operational and functional business location with staffing in the market area.
-MWBOO does conduct random site visits as well as investigations to verify/confirm the validity of every business.
+MWBOO does conduct random site visits as well as investigations to verify and confirm the validity of businesses seeking certification.
 Failure to meet this requirement may result in businesses being denied certification or existing certification being revoked.

 - What if a wife is listed as 51% owner of a business but her husband is the primary license holder and decision maker?

-MWBOO strongly encourages that proper ownership reflects a fair proportion of control.
-Failure for a business to demonstrate this balance may result in certification denial for a new company or revoked certification for an existing business.
+The City Code mandates that proper ownership reflects a fair proportion of control.
+Failure for a business to demonstrate this balance will result in certification denial for a new company or revocation of certification for an existing business.
+The ability to dictate and control day to day operations of the business must be reflected by your business practices and be evidenced by the operating agreement for your business.
+The minority or woman owner’s control must not be limited in any way by the non-minority or male business owners/partners.

 - We need to designate our business with the proper code that will identify the services and/or goods we offer.
 What are the codes called and how to select them for my business?